wangwj2081/learngit/readme.txt

 I have create the remote repository.
 Git has a mutable index called stage.
 Creating a new branch is quick and simple.
-#the following cmd is right to push codes from local branch to remote branch
+#the following cmd is right to push codes from local branch to remote branch(dev)
-git push origin master:refs/for/master
+git push origin master:dev
 #If add no local branch, it will delete the remote branch
-git push origin :refs/for/dev
+git push origin :dev